 Article 38 includes a provision empowering the Attorney General to combine an authorization issued under Part 3 with an authorization issued under Article 101 of Part 11 of the 2003 Law.
-The latter Article permits the Attorney General to authorize any act in relation to property or wireless telegraphy as is necessary to prevent or detect serious crime or to safeguard the interests of the security of Jersey, provided that the act being authorized is proportionate to what is sought to be achieved.
+The latter Article permits the Attorney General to authorize any act in relation to property, or wireless telegraphy, as is necessary to prevent or detect serious crime or to safeguard the interests of the security of Jersey, provided that the act being authorized is proportionate to what is sought to be achieved.

-Article 40 contains general provisions regarding authorizations under Part 3 of the 2005 Law which include the periods during which authorizations, whether oral or in writing and whether for directed or intrusive surveillance or in respect of a covert human intelligence source, may be granted, including the periods for which they may be renewed.
-Article 41 contains provisions emphasizing the importance of cancelling an authorization once the grounds for its existence no longer persist and, in any case relating to the use of a covert human intelligence source, if the arrangements required by Article 35 are no longer in place.
+Article 40 contains general provisions regarding authorisations under Part 3 of the 2005 Law which include the periods during which authorisations may be granted and the periods for which they may be renewed.
+The Article applies whether the authorisations were made orally or in writing and whether for directed or intrusive surveillance or in respect of a covert human intelligence source.

+Article 41 emphasizes the importance of cancelling an authorization once the grounds for its existence no longer persist and, in any case relating to the use of a covert human intelligence source, if the arrangements required by Article 35 are no longer in place.